Marriage and Family Counseling M.Div. Specialization

 Entry Level for Counseling Licensure Programs

 Entry into any Graduate Counseling degree program at New Orleans Baptist Theological Seminary is based on an evaluation of the applicant’s personal, professional, and academic records by the Counseling Faculty.
 NOBTS encourages applications from qualified applicants from diverse sociocultural backgrounds who display Christian character, professional promise, intellectual achievement, and educational commitment.
-This Phase is completed through the typical application process for NOBTS and the Admission’s Office.
+Admission to Phase One is completed through the typical application process for NOBTS and the Admission’s Office.
 At a minimum, applicants are expected to have the following qualifications, and meet the following requirements.

 The applicant must have the Bachelor of Arts degree or its equivalent from a college or university accredited by an agency related to CHEA, or proof of equivalent training at a foreign university.